obscure-com/TiActionSheetPicker/README.md

 2013-03-29

-Added support for date/time picker.
+Added support for date/time picker and string picker